 On the dawn of June 7, military commander Moshe Dayan ordered Israeli troops to take control of Jerusalem's Old City.
 Amid UN calls for a ceasefire on the same day, Israeli diplomats in New York and Washington, DC, reportedly attempted to garner US support for delaying a ceasefire in order to grant Israel more time to "finish the job".

 By mid-day of June 7, Israeli forces had seized the Old City from the Jordanian army.

 |Israeli leaders David Ben-Gurion and Yitzhak Rabin lead a group of soldiers past the Dome of the Rock in East Jerusalem's Old City after the occupation of June 1967 [Getty Images]|

 The major West Bank cities of Nablus, Bethlehem, Hebron and Jericho, fell to the Israeli army a day later.
 Israel also shelled the Abdullah and Hussein bridges over the Jordan River that linked the West Bank to Jordan.

-After taking the Old City, Israeli forces demolished the entire 770-year-old Moroccan Quarter neighbourhood, to widen access to the Western Wall, as it is known to Jews, known to Muslims as the al-Buraq Wall.
+After taking the Old City, Israeli forces demolished the entire 770-year-old Moroccan Quarter neighbourhood, to widen access to what the Jewish people call the Western Wall, (known to Muslims as the al-Buraq Wall.)
 The site holds religious significance to both Jews and Muslims.